eslint/eslint/docs/developer-guide/contributing.md

 Keep in mind that not all rules will be accepted for the main distribution.
 You may also request that your rule by on by default but we may accept it as off by default.

-## Following Up

-All pull requests are sent through Travis CI to verify that no tests are broken.
-If the Travis build fails, it will show up on the pull request.
-We cannot accept any code that fails in Travis, so if this happens, make fixes and update the pull request to trigger another build.